VeritasSoftware/AGLCodingChallenge/README.md

     *   This contains

         *   a Pets Manager
-            *   This uses LINQ to extract the pets by owner's gender.
+            *   This uses LINQ to extract the pets by pet type and owner's gender from the data.
 This Pets Manager is injected into the Controller.

 * an ASPNET Core 2.0 Web API project
     *   This contains